 The TCU School of Music offers the following degree programs in music history and musicology:

-Scholarship support is available for talented undergraduate and graduate music majors.
-Assistantships that include full-tuition remission plus a stipend are available for graduate students.
+Scholarship support is available for talented graduate music majors.
+Assistantships that include full-tuition remission plus a stipend are also available.

 Stuart G. Cheney, BM, MM, Ph.D. – Division Chair